Skip to content

 Terminal window

-dolos sync
+dolos daemon

 The process will take from few hours to several days depending on the network.
 You’ll see different log outputs, some lines will indicate the slot of the latest block pulled from the relay node.
 Compare this value to the tip of the chain as shown in a public explorer to track the overall progress.